avaneev/prvhash/README.md

 ## PRVHASH16 ##

 PRVHASH16 demonstrates the quality of the core hash function.
-While the state variables are 16-bit, they are enough to perform hashing (except on sparse data): this hash function passes all SMHasher tests like 64-bit PRVHASH functions, for any hash length.
+While the state variables are 16-bit, they are enough to perform hashing: this hash function passes all SMHasher tests like 64-bit PRVHASH functions, for any hash length.
 This function is very slow, and is provided for demonstration purposes only, to assure that the core hash function works in principle, independent of state variable size.

 ## Other ##